davidward462/csc-360-a2/README.txt

 The non-multithreaded function of the program did not have any issues at any point.

-Early in development, my process_file() function took the file path (e.g. data_files/Victoria.dat) and it seemed to work without issues when using multithreading mode.
-However, in order to use locks, and at the recommendation of the professor, I changed process_file() to take an integer which ranged from 0 to 9, which is the index of a global array holding the names of the cities.
+Initially, my process_file function took the file path as it's argument, at at the time there didn't seem to be any synchronization issues, but I was using locks.

-This new structure of process_file() now caused syncronization issues, where it seemed some city files were read more than once, and their data was printed multiple times.
-Generally this will be on index 9, the final iteration of the loop.
+I changed the process_file function to take an integer which indicated the city name in a global array.
+At this time, my multithreading had issues, which was where 10 file info blocks would print, which is the expected number, but the last file (corresponding to the integer 9 in the array) would be what most of them were.
+As if a thread was running too many times, or was getting the wrong argument.

 ----- Inconsistenties -----